Points of Unity

 - We are for building a multi-racial, multi-ethnic left united against the ecological destruction spawned by capitalism.
-Movements for sustainability and against ecological denigration must be led, to the fullest extent possible, by those who are most directly affected and who therefore have the highest stake in the outcome of the struggles we engage in.
+Movements for sustainability and against ecological degradation must be led, to the fullest extent possible, by those who are most directly affected and who therefore have the highest stake in the outcome of the struggles we engage in.

 - We recognize that the exploitation and destruction of the planet is intricately linked to the exploitation and oppression of human beings.
 We oppose all forms of oppression including racism, sexism, xenophobia, homophobia and transphobia.
 We support efforts, in communities and workplaces, to overcome these barriers to collective empowerment.

-- We are for workers’ power and sustainability; for a society that is free, just, and equitable; that fosters human creativity and productivity while healing the rifts generated by capitalism among people and between human society and the earth’s ecology.
+- We are for workers’ power and sustainability, for a society that is free, just, and equitable, that fosters human creativity and productivity while healing the rifts generated by capitalism among people and between human society and the earth’s ecology.

-- We fight for reforms to mitigate the effects of climate change and other ecological calamities, but recognize that social transformation is our only hope to solve the worsening crisis.
-As we build movements that address immediate ecological concerns it is with this revolutionary objective in mind.
+- We fight for reforms to mitigate the effects of climate change and other ecological calamities but recognize that social transformation is our only hope to solve the worsening crisis.
+As we build movements that address immediate ecological concerns, it is with this revolutionary objective in mind.

 - We support grassroots movements and political formations that operate independently of the capitalist-controlled party systems and oppose corporate, market-driven solutions to the climate crisis.

-- We are a nonsectarian coalition, maintaining a flexible and open approach to organizing in order to build as strong an environmental movement as possible.
+- We are a nonsectarian network, maintaining a flexible and open approach to organizing in order to build as strong an environmental movement as possible.
 While asserting that a change to the current social and economic system is the only way out of our planet’s ecological crisis, we work with groups and individuals who have not reached the same conclusions but who nonetheless are fighting for the vital reforms necessary to mitigate the effects of capitalism’s assault on our biosphere.

 - Banning of fracking and tar sands extraction and an immediate transition away from fossil fuels to renewable energy sources.